-Definition 8.23 (connected): In an undirected graph \mathcal{G} two vertices's u and v are called connected if \mathcal{G} contains a path from u to v.
+Definition 8.23 (connected): In an undirected graph $\mathcal G$ two vertices's u and v are called connected if $\mathcal G$ contains a path from u to v.
 Otherwise, they are called disconnected.

-A Graph G is said to be connected if each pair of vertices's is connected.
-A connected component is a maximal connected subgraph of G.
+A Graph \mathcal{G} is said to be connected if each pair of vertices's is connected.
+A connected component is a maximal connected subgraph of \mathcal{G} .

-That mean, if u, v are vertexes in \mathcal{G} from different connected components, then u, v are disconnected.
+That mean, if u, v are vertices in \mathcal{G} from different connected components, then u, v are disconnected.
 Thus, the corresponding degrees of freedom in the linear system are independent of each other.